eeb313-2019/Group_6/doc/analysis-plan.md

 PCA of abundance - community composition for each site

-MANOVA - community composition similarity
+MANOVA - community composition similarity across sites

 Spatial autocorrelation for sites with dependent variabels (pH, seasonality, substrate)